Earn CME Credit!

 Earn up to 32.5 AMA PRA Category 1 CME Credits

-are self-paced, online examinations that allow you to evaluate your mastery of the subject matter as you progress through the companion Textbook
+The Study Guides (previously called Self-Assessments) are self-paced, online examinations that allow you to evaluate your mastery of the subject matter as you progress through the companion Textbook.

 The program provides an easy-to-access and individualized opportunity to gain and assess knowledge of psychiatry, ideally to be undertaken by psychiatrists and residents as part of a comprehensive lifelong learning program in psychiatry.
 It provides a specific educational opportunity for candidates preparing for certification and recertification examinations.